-Chinatown holds its own as a contemporary art neighbourhood against some of its larger and richer neighbours.
 Chinatown’s art galleries have been described as DIY in their approach, many having been converted from other uses of the space.
-This is what gives the Chinatown art scene a quirky and more personal vibe.
+This fact adds to the quirky and more unique vibe of this neighbourhood.
 With the small size of some of the galleries, you have the opportunity to get a good, close look at some of the latest trends within the Western art world.
-You’ll find that this neighbourhood appears to be quite the opposite of the aforementioned Chelsea; home to galleries that could be two or three times the size.
-However do not be mistaken, the quality and modernity of the art shown in Chinatown is in no way inferior.

 Lower East Side

-Where there was once only a handful or art galleries to be found, the amount of contemporary art galleries has really risen in the Lower East Side in recent years.
-One reason for this is the flux in rent prices and style of ‘monumentality’ of the galleries in Chelsea.
-Dealers moved across to the Lower East Side in search of a place where they could exhibit their pieces in galleries that were smaller and showed art in a smarter way.
-Emerging artists are very much the focus in this neighbourhood that has combined a funky vibe with a new and fresh atmosphere.
+Some Art Dealers have recently moved from Chelsea to the Lower East Side in search of a place where they could exhibit their pieces in galleries that were smaller and showed art in a less conventional way.
+Emerging artists are the main focus in this neighbourhood, with a funky vibe and a new and fresh a view at exibiting art.